JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 These classes implement a special-case handling of state in the Kotlin/Native runtime.
 This means that you can change values inside frozen state.

 The Kotlin/Native runtime includes a few different variations of Atomics.
+You can also use [Stately](https://github.com/touchlab/Stately), a utility library for multiplatform compatibility with Kotlin/Native-specific concurrency.

 ### `AtomicInt`/`AtomicLong`